Where do you want to Mount your Trolling Motor

 You will definitely make your fishing much more fun and successful by having these technologies with you to aid in controlling the boat and finding fish.

 Uses GPS to lock onto fishing spots, record and retrace paths, command speed and steering, and more—all from a wireless remote with an LCD screen.
 Spot Lock is the ability of i-Pilot to keep you boat on the spot where you are currently fishing.
 You can jog it to right, left, which ever way you want to go, even the distance to spot tells you how far you are from your spot.
 Store your paths in iTracks so you can retrace your previous path by recalling it in i-Pilot.
 Set the direction you want to go then set Autopilot to keep your boat going that way.
 You can use cruise control to keep a steady speed in 0.1 mph increments or use copilot to control speed.
+A very well-equipped trolling motor with i-Pilot is the Ulterra 80.

 Gives you all the features of i-Pilot, plus the ability to connect your trolling motor to your Humminbird Fish Finder for a fully-integrated fishing experience.
 Circle Mode makes your boat circle around a spot if you have cast there and you want to stay the same distance from that spot.
 Follow allows you you to link with LakeMaster or AutoChart Live data to keep you close to predefined fishing spots.
 Use Flow Offset to keep your boat the proper distance from where the fishing hot spot is.
 Using BackTrack you can go back over the paths you made for the last 2 miles and hit hot spots again.
 If you brought waypoints and routes over from Contour Elite or you set waypoints in LakeMaster you can string them together to create a custom route.
+The Ultrex 80/US is a trolling motor with i-Pilot Link and other great features.

 UNIVERSAL SONAR 2